-Contamination and seed remains can block up the distributor heads and have to be removed immediately [see section "Cleaning the distributor head ", on page 189].
+Contamination and seed remains can block up the distributor heads and have to be removed immediately.

 Seeding with difficult soil conditions

 Mud holes can be passed through and seeded by partially or fully raising the rotary cultivator and the coulter frame.